-The ILSFA program requires that Approved Vendors utilize eligible trainees from qualified job training programs across their portfolio of projects annually.
-To meet this requirement and pay at least the applicable prevailing wage rate to workers employed on certain ILSFA projects.
-To meet the job training requirements, eligible trainees will perform work on ILSFA projects at: (1) a prescribed minimum percentage of total hours worked across an Approved Vendor's projects annually and (2) at a prescribed number of ILSFA projects.
+The ILSFA program requires that Approved Vendors utilizehire eligible trainees from qualified job training programs across their portfolio of projects annually71 and pay at least the applicable prevailing wage rate to workers employed on certain ILSFA projects.
+To meet the job training requirements, eligibleEligible trainees will perform work on ILSFA projects at: (1) a prescribed minimum percentage of total hours worked across an Approved Vendor's projects annually and (2) at a prescribed number of ILSFA projects.
 Approved Vendors will track the work of these trainees, as well as all employees, subcontractors, Designees, and agents working on their ILSFA projects.
-Additionally, Approved Vendors must demonstrate compliance with the prevailing wage requirements for certain ILSFA projects by tracking and reporting certified payroll transcripts in the manner specified below in Section 15.7 and in the Prevailing Wage Act (820 ILCS 120/1, et seq.).
+Additionally, Approved Vendors must demonstrate compliance with the prevailing wage requirements for certain ILSFA projects by tracking and reportingpaying not less than the local, current prevailing wage rate for the applicable labor classification, notifying workers that the project is subject to prevailing wage, and submitting certified payroll transcripts in the manner specified below in Section 15.7 and in the Prevailing Wage Act (820 ILCS 120130/1, et seq.).